sdwebui-extensions/LanPaint/README.md

 - LanPaint NumSteps: The turns of thinking before denoising.
 Recommend 5 for most of tasks.
 - LanPaint EndSigma: The noise level below which thinking is disabled.
 Recommend 0.6 for realistic style (tested on Juggernaut-xl), 3.0 for anime style (tested on Animagine XL 4.0)

+The default settings are tested on Animagine XL 4.0 and Juggernaut-xl.
+Other model might need some paramter tuning.
+Please raise issue or share your own setting if it doesn't work on your model.

 ### LanPaint KSampler (Advanced)
 Full parameter control: